microsoft/service-fabric-observer/Documentation/Observers.md

 ```

 ## AppObserver
-Observer that monitors CPU usage, Memory use, and Port use for Service Fabric Application services (processes).
-This
+Observer that monitors CPU usage, Memory use, and Port use for Service Fabric Application service processes and the child processes they spawn.
+If a service process creates child processes, then these processes will be monitored and their summed resource usage for some metric you are observing will be applied to the parent process (added) and a threshold breach will be determined based on the sum of children and parent resource usage.
-observer will alert (SF Health event) when user-supplied thresholds are reached. **Please note that this observer should not be used to monitor docker container applications.
+This observer will alert (SF Health event) when user-supplied thresholds are reached. **Please note that this observer should not be used to monitor docker container applications.
 It is not designed for this task.
 Instead, please consider employing [ContainerObserver](https://github.com/GitTorre/ContainerObserver), which is designed specifically for container monitoring**.

 ### Input
 JSON config file supplied by user, stored in